 Can the operator terminate a resident’s right of occupation?

-An operator of a retirement village can only terminate a resident’s right of occupation if [Retirement Villages Act 2016 (SA) s 44]:
+An operator of a retirement village can only terminate a resident’s right of occupation in the following circumstances:

-the resident commits a breach of the residence contract or residence rules
+- where the resident commits a breach of the residence contract or residence rules;

-acts in a manner which adversely affects the health and safety of persons working in the retirement village or that seriously disturbs the peace and comfort of other residents
+- where the resident acts in a manner which adversely affects the health and safety of persons working in the retirement village or that seriously disturbs the peace and comfort of other residents;

-the residence becomes an unsuitable place of residence for the resident because of the resident’s mental and physical incapacity, or
+- where the residence becomes an unsuitable place of residence for the resident because of the resident’s mental and physical incapacity; or

-circumstances exist that make it no longer appropriate for the resident to continue to reside in the residence
+- where circumstances exist that make it no longer appropriate for the resident to continue to reside in the residence.

 The operator must not terminate the resident’s right on the basis of the resident’s behaviour unless they have made reasonable efforts to stop the resident acting in the manner complained of, such as [s 44(3)]:

-In order for the operator to terminate a resident’s right of occupation, the termination must be confirmed, on the application of the operator, to SACAT [s 44(8)].
+In most circumstances, and in particular where the resident's behaviour has led the operator to terminate a resident’s right of occupation, the termination must be confirmed, on the application of the operator, to SACAT [s 44(8)].

 A resident’s right of occupation can also be terminated in the following limited circumstances: